 Vaultoro is a vaulted gold service where you can buy and sell gold with bitcoin.
 The bullion is 100% allocated gold secured under your name, as your property, held off Vaultoro’s balance sheet.
 I have also opened an account here.

-I have a Westpac Qantas card which costs $150 a year to keep, plus it charges 3% surcharge on international purchases.
+I have a Qantas card which costs $50 a year to keep, plus it charges a 3% surcharge on international purchases.
 For every $1000 I spend overseas I incur $30 in charges, and those purchases earn between 500 to 1000 points.
-A one way flight from Melbourne to Sydney is 8000 points, and a flight on Qantas can be found for under $100.
+A one-way flight from Melbourne to Sydney is 8000 points, and a flight on Qantas can be found for under $100.
 If I am only earning points on international spends then it doesn’t work out in my favour.

 The Future of digital banking and finance

-I’m adding an extra disclosure here because no doubt I will be getting plenty of link requests for this one.
+I’m adding an extra disclosure here because no doubt I will be getting plenty of link requests for this article.

 The products listed are presented as an informative directory and not an editorial endorsement.
 I am not paid for reviews and I don’t accept paid link placements.
 I don’t have any involvement with the companies listed.
 I’m not a financial advisor so do your own research before making investments.
 Some of these links include affiliate links, which may earn me a commission at no extra cost to you.